npg70/galbreath-old/people/galbreath-archibald-1798.md

 ---
 **Archibald Galbreath**, of unknown origin, married at Campbeltown, Arygll, Scottland 16 Feb 1813 to **Margaret McMillian**, baptised at Campbeltown 25 Oct 1791,[^margaret] daughter of *Neil McMillian*, b.
 1750 and *Margaret Mceachine*, born at Campbeltown 9 Jan 1769.

-Little is known about Archibald.
+Archibald was a sailor[^ann] and fisherman.

 There does exist an 1841 Census record of Archibald and Margaret Galbreath[^1841] (and only them, no children are listed).
 It gives an estimated birth year of 1781 for both of them, and gives his occupation as "fisher."
 The two children we know who got married, did so before 1841, so this seems possible.

 Other than that, the interweb gives various accounts of the Archibald Galbreath who married Margaret McMillian: